szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-of-hashes-by-value.md

 ## The problem

-Given the following reference to a hash of hashes, how can we sort them based on the value of <b>Position</b>?
+Given the following reference to a hash of hashes, how can we sort them based on the value of **Position**?

 ```
 my $data = {